zhenning/riak_wiki/pages/Riak/Operations/Storage-Backends/LevelDB.md

    The `cache_size` determines how much data LevelDB caches in memory.
 The more of your data set that can fit in-memory, the better LevelDB will perform.
-   The LevelDB cache works in conjunction with your operating system and file system caches, do not disable or under-size them.
+   The LevelDB cache works in conjunction with your operating system and file system caches; do not disable or under-size them.
 If you are running a 64-bit Erlang VM, `cache_size` can safely be set above 2G assuming you have enough memory available.
-Unlike Bitcask, LevelDB keeps keys and values in a block cache, this allows for management of key spaces that are larger than available memory.
-Unlike Innostore, eLevelDB creates a separate LevelDB instance for each partition of the cluster and so each partition will have it's own cache.
-For comparison sake, Innostore manages all keys and values across all partitions in a single database with a single cache.
-The cache uses a least-recently-used eviction policy.
+Unlike Bitcask, LevelDB keeps keys and values in a block cache, this allows for management of key spaces that are larger than available memory. eLevelDB creates a separate LevelDB instance for each partition of the cluster and so each partition will have its own cache.

    We recommend that you set this to be 40-50% of available RAM (available means after subtracting RAM consumed by other services including the file system cache overhead from physical memory).

    For example, take a cluster with 64 partitions running on 4 physical nodes with 16GB of RAM free on each.
 In a best case scenario, all the nodes are running, so a good cache size would be half the available RAM (8GB) divided by the number of expected active vnodes on each node, which would be 64/4 = 16.
    That's 536870912 bytes (512MB) per vnode

    Best Case:

          (Number of free GBs / 2) * (1024 ^ 3)
         ---------------------------------------- = Cache Size
         (Number of partitions / Number of nodes)

    But in real life, a node may fail.
 What happens to this cluster when a physical node fails?
 The 16 vnodes that were managed by that node, are now handled by the remaining active nodes in the cluster (3 in this case)  That means that rather than 16 vnodes, each node will be handling about 22 vnodes (16 + some number of fallback vnodes they are managing on behalf of the failed node).
    With the cache size set for the optimal case, the total cache is now eating 22 * 512MB = 11GB instead of the expected 16 * 512MB = 8GB.
 The total available
    memory is now too heavily weighted towards cache.
 You'll want to add in some wiggle room for this case.

    Real Life:

             (Number of free GBs / 2) * (1024 ^ 3)
         ---------------------------------------------- = Cache Size
         (Number of partitions / (Number of nodes - F))

         F = Number of nodes that can fail before impacting cache use of memory on remaining systems

    If we wanted 1 physical node to be able to fail before impacting cache memory utilization, We'd use an F = 1.
 Now we're dividing half the available memory (still 8GB) by (64/(4-1)) = 21.3333 (round up to 22!).
 This turns out to be 390451572 or 372MB.
    Now each physical node can cache up to 22 vnodes before hitting the 50% memory usage mark.
    If a second node went down, this cluster would feel that.

    You might ask yourself, 'why only 50% of available RAM?' and the answer is that the other physical RAM will be used by the operating system, the Erlang VM, and by the operating system's filesystem cache